 Have questions about yacht insurance?
 Know thy coverage, yacht owner — and cruise comfortably as a result.
 Here are some of the queries we field regularly:

-Does my policy cover everything?
-This statement says it all: if you’re looking for a standard, one-size-fits-all yacht insurance policy, you won’t find it.
+This statement says it all: if you're looking for a standard, one-size-fits-all yacht insurance policy, you won't find it.
 Differences in coverage abound.
 Your best plan of action is to partner with a marine insurance agent who can direct you to an A-rated or surplus lines carrier.
 This agent should also be able to advise you regarding specific add-on coverage options.

-Why is my insurance company asking for a letter of compliance?
-If you’ve had a survey done for your yacht, the insurance company is going to want proof of your compliance with the recommendations of that survey.
-If you do not supply this to them, they have no record that you’ve complied with the suggested repair – and may choose not to pay out if you suffer a loss.
+If you've had a survey done for your yacht, the insurance company is going to want proof of your compliance with the recommendations of that survey.
+If you do not supply this to them, they have no record that you've complied with the suggested repair – and may choose not to pay out if you suffer a loss.

-I’d like to embark upon a trans-ocean crossing; what do I need to do?
 Pack sunscreen.
-From an insurance standpoint, you’ll likely be asked for a recent survey that includes rigging inspection.
+From an insurance standpoint, you'll likely be asked for a recent survey that includes rigging inspection.
 Coverage that includes ocean crossing should be bound as well.